-HyperPhysics on DVD is distributed for individual use and does not grant the right to copy or distribute material from the DVD.
+HyperPhysics on USB is distributed for individual use and does not grant the right to copy or distribute material from the DVD.
 One provision of this offering is that it must not be opened to the world wide web from your computer acting as a server.
 Mirror sites to the web are prohibited.
 Providing it to the web from just one main server is important for error checking in the development process.

-The understanding upon distribution is that if you contribute significant content to be added to the material (e.g., text, graphics, images, etc.) and it is incorporated into HyperPhysics, your contribution will be acknowledged on the added material and you will be sent the next revision of the DVD free of charge as compensation.
+The understanding upon distribution is that if you contribute significant content to be added to the material (e.g., text, graphics, images, etc.) and it is incorporated into HyperPhysics, your contribution will be acknowledged on the added material and you will be sent the next revision of the USB free of charge as compensation.

 While copying and modifying the material for personal use or class presentation use is permitted under the terms of this offering, all rights to the material are reserved and no part of the material may be reproduced for any commercial purpose.
 Arrangements for distribution to students for a fee to cover costs may be made with the author.
 The intent of the offering is the enhancement of physics and astronomy teaching, and uses of the material which are strictly educational will be quickly agreed to without additional charges.